forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 Generative AI uses large language models (LLMs) to generate the output.
 Because LLMs are trained by other organizations, the output isn’t always what you expect, and the code that’s generated isn’t perfect.
 If the output doesn’t meet your expectations, you can generate a new output by starting over.
 The generated output from the previous attempt isn’t saved, and the new output replaces it.

-To keep track of all known issues and potential workarounds, use the [Issues](https://github.com/forcedotcom/Einstein-GPT-for-Developers/issues) tab in this repo.
+To track all known issues and potential workarounds, use the [Issues](https://github.com/forcedotcom/Einstein-GPT-for-Developers/issues) tab in this repo.

 **Note:** If your company requires the use of a proxy, we recommend setting this through the Salesforce CLI, not through VS Code, in order to use the Einstein for Developers extension.